What Is Required When Writing a Plaintiff's Claim For Small Claims Court?

 When I consider these documents, I find it plain and obvious that the Statement of Claim contains no reasonable causes of actions.
 The fundamental reason is that no material facts are pled to support them.

 In the above referenced Weinstein matter, Mr. Weinstein was a self-represented person without thorough knowledge of the procedural Rules.
 At a Motion hearing brought by the Defendants seeking to strike the claims of Mr. Weinstein, lackings that posed conflict with the Rules were found by the Judge.
 It is notable that the Weinstein matter was a higher Court matter rather than a Small Claims Court matter; however, the principle appears applicable whereas some reasonable factual outline is obviously required so to provide the Defendant with a reasonable understanding of what the case is about.
-For example, and simply put, a Plaintiff must say much more than, "I am suing you for what you did last summer", as such a bald and vague allegation would result in a very confused Defendant.
+For example, and simply put, a Plaintiff must say much more than, "I am suing you for what you did last summer", as such a bald and vague allegation without particulars as to the specifics of what is alleged would result in a very confused Defendant.

 More important, though, is the fact that the case at bar was litigated in the Small Claims Court.
 The higher standards of pleading in the Superior Court are simply unworkable in the Small Claims Court, where litigants are routinely unrepresented, and where legal concepts such as the many varieties of causes of action are completely foreign to the parties.
 Essentially, the litigants present a set of facts to the deputy judge, and it is left to the deputy judge to determine the legal issues that emerge from those facts and bring his or her legal expertise to bear in resolving those issues.